JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 anticipated result?

-Mr. Luker tested the Diamond, weighed the Diamond and estimated the value of the Diamond, before he answered a word.
-HIS estimate (allowing for the flaw in the stone) was thirty thousand pounds.
+Mr. Luker tested the Diamond, weighed the Diamond and estimated the value of the Diamond, before he answered a word. _His_ estimate (allowing for the flaw in the stone) was thirty thousand pounds.

 Having reached that result, Mr. Luker opened his lips, and put a